-The 2016 election will be the seventh ACT Legislative Assembly election held using the Hare-Clark electoral system and the fifth ACT election where electronic voting will be available in some locations.
+The 2020 election will be the eighth ACT Legislative Assembly election held using the Hare-Clark electoral system and the sixth ACT election where electronic voting will be available in some locations.

-Electronic voting will be available at 6 pre-poll voting centres (which will also be open on election day as ordinary polling places).
+Electronic voting will be available at 15 early voting centres (which will also be open on election day as ordinary polling places).